 SmartLoop functions let you automatically save your pins to multiple boards based on the interval of time.

-They also offer a group board alike feature, Tailwind Tribes, made up of like minded creators who support and collaborate with each other and curate engaging Pinterest accounts by sharing each other content to Pinterest.
+They also offer a group board alike feature, Tailwind Tribes, made up of like-minded creators who support and collaborate and curate engaging Pinterest accounts by sharing each other content to Pinterest.